Don’t park a commercial vehicle overnight in an NYC residential neighborhood

 May I suggest a starting point?

-Learn a little bit about what constitutes a commercial district.
+Learn a bit about what is a commercial district.

 Here’s a link to the NYC Department of City Planning: Commercial Overview